awsdocs/aws-kms-developer-guide/doc_source/view-cmk-keystore.md

 1. In the upper\-right corner, choose the gear icon, choose **Custom key store ID** and **Origin**, then choose **Confirm**\.

-1. To identify CMKs in any custom key store, look for CMKs with an **Origin** value of **CloudHSM**\.
+1. To identify CMKs in any custom key store, look for CMKs with an **Origin** value of **AWS\_CLOUDHSM**\.
 To identify CMKs in a particular custom key store, view the values in the **Custom key store ID** column\.

 1. Choose the alias or key ID of a CMK in a custom key store\.

-This page for the CMK displays detailed information about the CMK, including information about its custom key store and cluster\.
+   This page displays detailed information about the CMK, including its Amazon Resource Name \(ARN\), key policy, and tags\.

+1. Expand **Cryptographic configuration**\.

+   This section includes information about the CMK's custom key store and cluster\.

 **To view the CMKs in a custom key store \(API\)**

 You use the same AWS KMS API operations to view the CMKs in a custom key store that you would use for any CMK, including [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html), [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html), and [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html)\.
-For example, the following `DescribeKey` API operation in the AWS CLI shows the special fields for a CMK in a custom key store\.
+For example, the following `describe-key` operation in the AWS CLI shows the special fields for a CMK in a custom key store\.
 Before running a command like this one, replace the example CMK ID with a valid value\.

 ```
 $ aws kms describe-key --key-id 1234abcd-12ab-34cd-56ef-1234567890ab